Stress-free In Home Photography Sessions

 (I think this is the biggest tip to prepare your home for a successful in home photo session!)

-2. …But deep cleaning your home is not necessary.
+2. …But deep cleaning your home is not necessary for your photo session.

 If you don’t have time to vacuum under the couch cushions or even the floors, don’t worry about it.
 (I will not judge you if your carpet doesn’t have the lines of a freshly vacuumed floor.)
 If you can’t clean the bathroom sink or the toilet before I get there, it is okay.